 - Utility room

 If you decide to go with the loft or basement option, you must ensure that these spaces are heated.
 Otherwise, you run the risk of the generator freezing in winter which can cause significant damage and always lag plumbing lines if placed in these environments.

-“Always ensure you have 300mm space on all sides and top when locating your steam generator“
+“Always ensure you have 200-300mm space on all sides and top when locating your steam generator“

 What Materials Do You Need to Build a Steam Shower?